-Not only does your AC system help you to stay comfortable, it’s also a health necessity during the extreme temperatures of summer.
-Unfortunately, when the cool air suddenly isn’t blowing or your AC won’t start up at all, you’re not able to call around for a few days.
+Not only does your AC system make you comfortable, it’s also vital to your health during the extreme temperatures of summer.
+For that reason, when the cold air suddenly isn’t blowing or your AC won’t turn on at all, you’re not able to shop around for several days.

-When your air conditioner breaks down in the heat of the summer, you don’t always have time to shop around for competing quotes or research average costs.
-Not knowing how much repairs can cost when the AC service tech arrives can be scary, so we’re here to provide several price ranges on some standard services so you won’t be caught off guard when Levy & Son Service Experts shows up to get you cool and comfortable again.
+When your air conditioner breaks down in the heat of the summer, you may not have time to shop around for competing quotes or research average costs.
+Not knowing how much repairs can cost when the AC service technician arrives can be intimidating, so we’re here with several price ranges on some standard services so you won’t be caught off guard when Levy & Son Service Experts arrives to get you cool and comfortable again.

 - Refrigerant Leak Detection & Repair: $150 - $500